dsm0014/iguana-k8/README.md

 kubectl create namespace iguana
 ```

-Next, pull in the helm chart you'll use to deploy the application:

-``helm repo add myhelmchart https://dsm0014.github.io/simple-mongo-spring/``

 ## Running iguana-k8 Locally
 With your minikube cluster up and running, execute the included ``localdeploy.sh`` script and provide the namespace created
 during setup as a parameter.